awsdocs/amazon-s3-developer-guide/doc_source/UsingRRS.md

 + [Setting the Storage Class of an Object You Upload](SetStoClsOfObjUploaded.md)
 + [Changing the Storage Class of an Object in Amazon S3](ChgStoClsOfObj.md)

 Amazon S3 stores objects according to their storage class\.
 It assigns the storage class to an object when it is written to Amazon S3\.
-You can assign objects a specific storage class \(`standard` or `reduced redundancy`\) only when you write the objects to an Amazon S3 bucket or when you copy objects that are already stored in Amazon S3\.
+You can assign objects a specific storage class \(`STANDARD`, `STANDARD_IA`, `REDUCED_REDUNDANCY`\) only when you write the objects to an Amazon S3 bucket or when you copy objects that are already stored in Amazon S3\.
 Standard is the default storage class\.
-For information about storage classes, see [Object Key and Metadata](UsingMetadata.md)\.
+For information about storage classes, see [Storage Classes](storage-class-intro.md)\.

- In order to reduce storage costs, you can use reduced redundancy storage for noncritical, reproducible data at lower levels of redundancy than Amazon S3 provides with standard storage\.
-The lower level of redundancy results in less durability and availability, but in many cases, the lower costs can make reduced redundancy storage an acceptable storage solution\.
-For example, it can be a cost\-effective solution for sharing media content that is durably stored elsewhere\.
-It can also make sense if you are storing thumbnails and other resized images that can be easily reproduced from an original image\.

  Reduced redundancy storage is designed to provide 99\.99% durability of objects over a given year\.
 This durability level corresponds to an average annual expected loss of 0\.01% of objects\.
 For example, if you store 10,000 objects using the RRS option, you can, on average, expect to incur an annual loss of a single object per year \(0\.01% of 10,000 objects\)\.